Bathroom | August 29, 2024

 • Make sure to use a sink drain plunger, not a toilet-style plunger.
 It has a flat end that works better on a flatter surface.

-• Coat the plunger rim with petroleum jelly and run enough water into the tub to cover the plunger cup.
+• Coat the plunger rim with petroleum jelly and then run enough water into the tub to cover the plunger cup.

 • Insert the plunger so that no air remains trapped under it.